Monkey-Kon/All2Gather/README.md

 ### See it at work!

-The project is published at <https://buas-media-interactive.github.io/prj4-group-template> **PLEASE REPLACE THIS ADDRESS WITH YOUR PROJECT'S URL WHEN PUBLISHING YOUR WEBSITE**
+The project is published at (https://monkey-kon.github.io/All2Gather/index.html)

 ### Create your own group website